StefanoGaivota/Optical-Data-Channel-JellyLoad-Hardware/README.md

 The Optical Interface board is fitted with this Optical Housing for the purpose of reducing ambient light interference and to help align with the optical channel.<br>
 Optical aperture adaptors (glass spheres) are accommodated in this section to match the sensor aperture to the available width.
 A specification for suitable spheres is available in the mechanical data directory.
 Basically 6.0mm glass balls of good optical clarity.<br>
+The graphical calculations shown here are based on a refractive index of 1.5.<br>

 ![Optics-Calculations](https://github.com/StefanoGaivota/Optical-Data-Channel-JellyLoad-Hardware/blob/main/JL_Mechanical-Data/Optics-Calcs-Geometry.jpg)
 <br>
 The sensor array will work adequately without the aperture adaptors but sensitivity will be reduced so you will need to use higher monitor brightness for reliable transmission. <br>
-The housing can be secured to the sensor board with adhesive of choice, (double sided sticky tape, cyanoacrylate etc) or careful heat-staking of the retaining lugs.<br><br>
+The housing can be secured to the sensor board with your adhesive of choice, (sticky tape, cyanoacrylate, blu-tack, toffee etc) or careful heat-staking of the retaining lugs.<br><br>

 * Monitor Guide: